For over 70 years Hawkins-Reeve Post 7916 “Warriors Still Serving” “honor our dead by helping the living.”

 Lieutenant Junior Grade Claggett Hartwood Hawkins, U.S. Naval Reserve pilot from Woodbridge, died while flying his TBM-3 Avenger Torpedo Bomber on a landing approach to the aircraft carrier USS Kitkun Bay (CVE-71) on December 6, 1944.
 His body went down with his aircraft.
 His crew survived.
 Ltjg Hawkins was 22 years old.
 Prior to the war Ltjg Hawkins was an FBI Agent.

 Second Lieutenant Charles Douglas Reeve, U.S. Army Air Corp pilot from Lorton, died in the jungle of Papua New Guinea of injuries sustained as a passenger in a Douglas A-20 Attack Bomber crash on October 10, 1944.
 Reeve was enroute to recover a North American B-25 Mitchell Bomber on Papua New Guinea at Port Moresby.
 There was only one survivor of the crash.
 2Lt Reeve was 26 years old.
 He is interred at Arlington National Cemetery.
 Prior to the war 2Lt Reeve was employed by the Washington Gas Light Company.
+His son, Charles Douglas “Doug” Reeve Jr., was three months old when he died and is a member of the Post.

 Over the last 100 years, the history of our building from its time as part of Leary’s Lumber yard, to being the Occoquan, Woodbridge, Lorton (OWL) Volunteer Fire Department is just as solid as our namesakes.